sweetmandm/get-eps-data/README.md

   1. Enter the stock tickers (one per line) in symbols.txt.
   2. run the script: `casperjs getEPS.js`

-This does not currently do anything with the data, it just prints it to the console.
+This currently just puts the data in a simple csv file and logs it to the console.

 Dependencies: casperjs + phantomjs